• Home

 Exhibition Design and Wall Piece

 “KOM is a project in which Chinese-Rotterdam artist Fenmei Hu (Space 101) tells the story of the ancient porcelain route between China, the Netherlands and Rotterdam.
-KOM shows a collection of rice bowls that Hu received from the Chinese community in Rotterdam.'' (text: Boijmans)
+KOM shows a collection of rice bowls.'' (text: Boijmans)

-To present these bowls in a suitable manner, I designed furniture that, from a distance, conveyed the idea of rice fields.
-The graphic design of the heading also had to evoke that suggestion.
+To present these bowls in a suitable manner, furniture was designed that, from a distance, conveyed the idea of rice fields.
+The design of the heading also evoke that suggestion.
+De furniture was produced by Gido Cuppens.
 The exhibition was spectacularly opened on Chinese New Year with a lion dance.
 On show in Zuid.
 Boijmans Van Beuningen.
+2023.

 Pictures 1, 2, 3, 4 taken by Michelle Piergoelam.
 Pictures 5, 6, 7, 8 taken by Tomas Mutsaers.